Nadia-Arshad/Beginner_Python/README.md

 Learning Python

-Operators and Numbers in Python and fun and important.
+Operators and Numbers in Python are fun and important.
 Keep things simple and practice.